Details

 Dull Writing and Insane Characters

-While there are some Horror movies that have alluded to various religions, and have done them successfully (The Wailing), "Sleep" seems to presume the audience is already familiar and sympathetic with Shamanism and Buddhism, including their esoteric rituals and practices without any justification or explanation.
+While there are some Horror movies that have alluded to various religions, and have done them successfully, "Sleep" seems to presume the audience is already familiar and sympathetic with Shamanism and Buddhism, including their esoteric rituals and practices without any justification or explanation.
 As a result, those unfamiliar with these practices will find the character's behavior off-putting and their responses bizarre.
 For example, in one instance, the priestess starts ringing her bell loudly to deter the supposed demon possessing the husband.
-However, she also approaches the baby and starts to violently ring a bell against the baby's ears causing it to wail.
-Both the ML and FL, who are apparently skeptics at this point in the movie, don't consider at any point to perhaps engage this shenanigan without the baby?
-Rather, the delirious and sleep deprived FL becomes more convinced by the shaman's antics, while the ML gets slightly agitated and shields the baby, but does not assume that the unruly practice might either traumatize or harm the baby.
+However, she approaches the baby and starts to violently ring a bell against the infant's ears causing it to wail.
+Both the ML and FL, who are apparently skeptics at this point, don't consider at any point to perhaps engage this shenanigan without the baby?
+Rather, the delirious and sleep deprived FL becomes more and more convinced by the shaman's antics, while the ML gets slightly agitated and shields the baby, but does not assume that the unruly practice might either traumatize or harm it.
 At this point, the realism of the story is lost for me because none characters are acting as how normal people and purported skeptics would: bothered and protective.

 There are other unconvincing behaviors in the movie as well, such as the wife's wanting to ignore and put up with her husband's strangeness because of an arbitrary signpost that he crafted: "Together, we can overcome everything!"
 Ah yes, that's why I should allow my husband near my baby even though he accidentally killed my fur-baby because, apparently, we can overcome this situation together by jeopardizing my baby's life?
 No pain, no gain; no risk, no reward!
 I genuinely don't understand what sort of rationale, if any, was in this writer's mind when creating this nonsense.

-It's a shame because I think the movie would had a lot more potential if it went with a psychological than a supernatural direction, or if it was not written by a religious extremist, since the possibility that the husband acted as a demon (for he is an actor, though merely an extra) in the end could have been a perfectly tenable theory.
-That is, until it is squandered and crushed by every other character's reaction.
+It's a shame too because I think the movie would had a lot more potential if it went with a psychological than a supernatural direction, or if it was not written by a religious extremist, since the possibility that the husband acted as a demon (for he is an actor, though merely an extra) in the end could have been a perfectly tenable theory a la Witness for the Prosecution.
+That is, until it is squandered by every other character's reaction, the very improbable or impossible "coincidences" in the movie, and the lazy POV change at the end.

-All in all, the writing is mediocre, the story was decent, the acting was great, and it had its thrilling moments.
-It is a fun movie, but it is far from outstanding.
+All in all, the writing is mediocre, the story was decent, and the acting was great.
+It had its thrilling moments and is a fun movie, but it is far from outstanding.

 Read More